Scouting and Guiding in Western Australia

 Scouting in Western Australia is predominantly represented by a branch of Scouts Australia and Girl Guides Western Australia, a member organisation of Girl Guides Australia.

 Scouting began in Western Australia in 1908 when eighteen-year-old Frank Roche from Spearwood established the first Scout Patrol.
-By the end of 1909 there were 416 members in 16 groups.
 In 1912, the Founder, Robert Baden-Powell visited Perth.

 Girl Guides started in Western Australia in 1915 in a very formal way when the Women's Service Guild staged a public meeting, under Vice Regal patronage, in the Perth Town Hall on 28 June 1915.
 The governor moved, "that a Girl Guide Association be formed in this State and that we apply to the Girl Guide Association of Great Britain for a warrant".

 Scouts Australia

 The Branch is organised around districts: